Frequently Asked Questions

 Axillary Odor

 This depends on how thorough the surgery is.
 Recurrence usually happens when apocrine glands aren't completely removed.
-Dr. Liu follows a "Clean First" principle, ensuring >99% removal rate under direct vision.
-In our 15 years of clinical follow-up, we have zero recurrence cases.
+Dr. Liu follows a "Clean First" principle, working toward complete apocrine gland clearance as the goal under direct vision.
+In our 15 years of clinical follow-up, we have no recurrence reported in long-term follow-up cases.

 Recovery is very quick.
 Most patients can resume light daily activities (like office work) 1-2 days after surgery.
 However, avoid raising arms significantly for 3-5 days post-surgery for better wound healing.
 Strenuous exercise should wait until 2 weeks after surgery.